hawkhai/hawkhai.github.io/_posts/2020-08-24-enum-win-device.md

     IN HDEVINFO  DeviceInfoSet,
     IN PCTSTR  DeviceName,
     IN LPGUID  ClassGuid,
-    IN PCTSTR  DeviceDescription,  OPTIONAL
+    IN PCTSTR  DeviceDescription  OPTIONAL,
-    IN HWND  hwndParent,  OPTIONAL
+    IN HWND  hwndParent  OPTIONAL,
     IN DWORD  CreationFlags,
     OUT PSP_DEVINFO_DATA  DeviceInfoData  OPTIONAL);
 {% endhighlight %}

 The sixth parameter.
 Controls how the device information element is created.
 Can be a combination of the following values:

 **DICD_GENERATE_ID**

 If this flag is specified, DeviceName contains only a Root-enumerated device ID and the system creates a unique device instance key for it.
 This unique device instance key is generated as:

-**Enum\Root\DeviceName\InstanceID**
+{% highlight shell %}
+Enum\Root\DeviceName\InstanceID
+{% endhighlight %}

 where InstanceID is a four-digit, base-10 number that is unique among all subkeys under Enum\Root\DeviceName.
 Call SetupDiGetDeviceInstanceId to find out what ID was generated for this device information element.

 **DICD_INHERIT_CLASSDRVS**

 If this flag is specified, the resulting device information element inherits the class driver list, if any, associated with the device information set.
 In addition, if there is a selected driver for the device information set, that same driver is selected for the new device information element.

 {% highlight cpp %}
 if (!SetupDiGetINFClass(szINFName, &guid, className, MAX_CLASS_NAME_LEN, 0)) {
     return 0;
-};
+}
 hDevInfo = SetupDiCreateDeviceInfoList(&guid, 0);
-if (hDevInfo == (void*)-1) {
+if (hDevInfo == (void*) -1) {
     return 0;
-};
+}
 spDevData.cbSize = sizeof(SP_DEVINFO_DATA);
 if (!SetupDiCreateDeviceInfo(hDevInfo,
                              className,